The Road Impact Fee was increased on January 1, 2019. The fee increased by $32 per trip or $299 per house.

 C. How is the Fee Calculated?

-As of December 2016, the fee has been $367.49 per trip.
+As of January 2019, the fee is $398.55 per trip.
 The fee may change when the Major Transportation Corridor Plan (MTCP) is updated, when unit costs are updated or when road improvements are added or deleted from the program.

 The County formed two Public Improvement Districts (PIDs) as options to defray the upfront cost of the impact fee.
 The PID will collect taxes that will be used to pay for a portion of the Road Impact Fee.
 Developers will have the option of joining the PID at time of final plat.
 Developers may choose to pay a smaller upfront fee and enter the 10 mill PID, a larger upfront fee and enter the 5 mill PID, or may pay the full fee and not have a mill levy placed on the property (meaning that this property is not included in a public improvement district).
 See the table above for the fee amount paid at building permit.

 D. Road Impact Fee Credits

 Any person or entity may apply for a credit for any construction, or dedication of land accepted and received by El Paso County for any Eligible Improvement based on unit costs.
 To create credits, prior to initiation of construction or dedication of right-of-way, the developer will enter into a credit agreement with the County.
 After subtracting any impact fees due, credits may be eligible for reimbursement from funds in the Impact Fee Account.
 Developers shall not be eligible for impact fee credits for improvements for which they are being reimbursed by some other entity or funding source.